Hwang Mun-ki

-Hwang Mun-ki, simply known as Ki, is a South Korean professional footballer who plays as a midfielder or right-back for Pyeongchang United and the South Korea national team.
+Hwang Mun-ki (born 8 December 1996), simply known as Ki, is a South Korean professional footballer who plays as a midfielder or right-back for Pyeongchang United and the South Korea national team.

 Club career

 At Portuguese club Académica de Coimbra, Ki made his professional debut in a Taça da Liga match against Marítimo on 16 September 2015, and made his Primeira Liga debut against Tondela on 14 May 2016.
 After Académica was relegated to LigaPro, Ki played as a multipurpose midfielder for the senior team in earnest.
 During five years at Académica, he played in 65 matches including 58 LigaPro matches.

 International career

 Ki made his debut for the South Korea national team on 5 September 2024 in a World Cup qualifier against Palestine at the Seoul World Cup Stadium.
 He started the game and played 67 minutes as the game ended in a scoreless draw.